-The participants of the study were 13 young males (age $32,31 \pm 5,9$ years).
-No significant changes of body weight and waist circumference were documented during both dietary regimens (Tab.1) and it may be considered as good proof of regular weight controls during both experimental periods.
+The participants of the study were 13 young males $(32.31\pm5.9 \text{ years})$ .
+No significant changes of body weight and waist circumference were documented during both dietary regimens (Table 1).
+This may be considered as a good proof of regular weight controls during both experimental periods.

-As expected, the alcohol consumption increases HDL concentration by 7,2 % and ApoA1 concentration by 7,5% (Tab.2).
-Surprisingly an increase of concentration of total cholesterol and LDL cholesterol (8,6 % and 8,3 % respectively) was found.
+As expected, the alcohol consumption increased HDL concentration by 7.2 % and ApoA1 concentration by 7.5 % (Table 2).
+Surprisingly, an increase of concentration of total cholesterol and LDL cholesterol (8.6 % and 8.3 % respectively) was found.
 Similarly, a non-significant trend was observed in ApoB and concentrations of triglycerides, NEFA and glycemia were not affected by the alcohol consumption.

-CHE was non-significantly higher at the end of drinking period (14,9 $\pm$ 1,85 %) compared to non-drinking period (13,8 $\pm$ 1,66%) (p=0,059).
-These results were not affected even after adjustment to HDL-C and/or Apo A1 concentrations.
+CHE was non-significantly higher at the end of drinking period (14.9 $\pm$ 1.85 %) compared to non-drinking period (13.8 $\pm$ 1.66 %) (p=0.059).
+These results were not affected even after the adjustment for HDL-C and/or Apo A1 concentrations.

-On the other hand, positive correlations were found between changes of CHE and changes of HDL cholesterol and ApoA1, see the figures 1 and 2, respectively.
-The correlation between CHE change and change of ApoA1 reached a correlation coefficient of 0,60 and the coefficient of correlation to change of HDL concentration was 0,51.
+On the other hand, positive correlations were found between changes of CHE and changes of HDL cholesterol and ApoA1 (Figs 1 and 2).
+The correlation between CHE change and change of ApoA1 reached a correlation coefficient of 0.60 and the coefficient of correlation to change of HDL concentration was 0.51.